-By Burma specialist Rebecca
+By Myanmar specialist Rebecca

-Burma isn’t your typical honeymoon destination, but that’s what makes it so enticing.
+Myanmar isn’t your typical honeymoon destination, but that’s what makes it so enticing.
 If you’re looking for exclusive pool villas and intimate dinners on the beach then read no further.

 Who would it suit?
 I’d recommend it for any more intrepid couple looking to travel around, and experience a country with the characteristic welcoming warmth of Southeast Asia, framed with the natural beauty of a largely unspoiled landscape.

-Burma is still a fledgling when it comes to tourism.
+Myanmar is still a fledgling when it comes to tourism.
 But after a long period of inaccessibility, it’s opened up for exploration, revealing an untouched and undiscovered part of the world, where western civilization has yet to leave its footprint.

 The U-Bein’s Bridge at sunset